 Community: A gathering of people committed to loving each other and G-d in unity.
 There are many communities in the body of Messiah and we honor those.
 We believe in diversity rather than division.
 G-d's diversity allows us to have a distinctive community and have unity within the larger body of Messiah.
 We are blessed to have many great relationships with other communities of faith who celebrate and worship different then our community.
 However, we each hold to the essentials of the faith.
 (See our Essentials of the Faith Page for more info.)

 Our community is based on the Bible from Genesis to Revelation.
-We read through a Hebraic lens and believe that we are better together.
+We believe that we are better together.

 Disciples: A disciple is one who is actively following, learning, walking and training others in the faith.
 Our Biblical mandate is to "disciple the nations," and we focus our energy on this.
 Our philosophy of discipleship is built on the first two foundations (Build, Community).
 Discipleship does not happen by accident but requires work and it does not happen alone.
 Isolation prevents true growth in the faith.
 Community builds growth.

 Shabbat: In order to build a community of disciples there must be a consistent pattern of time and energy spent.
-We have aligned ourselves with the Shabbat.
+We express ourselves with the Shabbat.
 This is the seventh day of the week.
 We are instructed to "guard, keep and rest" on Shabbat.
 The seventh day begins at sundown on Friday night and ends at sundown on Saturday according to the Biblical day.
-(See the Halakah page for more info).
+We meet in homes on Friday evening for dinner, fellowship, prayer and bible study (See the Halakah page for more info).
 Our desire to celebrate Shabbat with family and friends is a not only a Biblical pattern but a fun one as well.
 See our Shabbat guide and our APP for info regarding having a Shabbat dinner.

 “Equipping people to grow in maturity as a followers of Messiah.”